ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Need to keep working on CSS and make a more or less responsive UI for what I've constructed now

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 30: February 5, 2018

+**Today's Progress**: Continued frontend app 'movie-list'.
+Extracted MovieBox into a component, need to try and refactor

+**Thoughts:** Styled components should be the last step of a component, like container -> structural -> presentational (styled).
+Dont wrap structural components in a styled component

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)